BMW X2 interior

-The BMW X2’s interior has a stylish design and smart looking trims that brim with youthful appeal.
-The basic infotainment is easy to use, but if you want a big screen and sharp graphics you’ll have to pay extra for the upgraded system
+The BMW X2’s interior has a stylish design and smart-looking trims, but if you want a big screen and sharp graphics you’ll have to pay extra for the upgraded system

 The BMW X2 feels like an expensive car from the minute you sit in the supportive driver’s seat and put your hand on the thick, leather-bound steering wheel.